 The United States federal government has strict criterion which must be met in their definition of a small business.
 Government grants are funded by your tax dollars and,

 therefore, require very stringent compliance and reporting measures to ensure the awarded money is well spent.
 As you can imagine, small business grants are not given away indiscriminately.
-Since all federal agencies that offer grants for small business use United States Small Business Administration size standards for all contracts identified as small business grants, loans and more; owners and entrepreneurs need to select NAICS codes that best describe the business and then further determine if the
+Since all federal agencies that offer Business Funding Grants for small business use United States Small Business Administration size standards for all contracts identified as small business grants, loans and more; owners and entrepreneurs need to select NAICS codes that best describe the business and then further determine if the

 business meets size standards for the selected NAICS codes.